Excel Surface Chart (Plot)

 Step 5: As soon as you click on the “3D Surface Chart,” you will see the below default Surface Chart in your worksheet.

 Step 6: This isn’t the final end-user surface chart.
 We need to customize the chart to view this much better.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

 Select the chart and press the shortcut key Ctrl + 1 to open up the FORMAT CHART AREA to the right of the excel spreadsheet (Excel 2013 Onwards).

-Choose the “Design” tab and go to “Change Color” and choose the color as per your convenience.
+Choose the “Design” tab and go to “Change Color” and choose the color at your convenience.

 So we need to change the row/column under the Design tab.

-Now let’s look one more example of Surface Chart.
-For this consider below data set.
+Now let’s look at one more example of the Surface Chart.
+For this, consider below data set.

 Copy the data to a worksheet.

 By selecting the data to choose the insert chart option.